pglevy/sms-com/5ws.md

 These are not your grandmother's piano lessons.
 This is a creative musical project that I will design and coach you on to meet your goal.

-I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmonyinoad i  using the chord-based system.
+I teach popular music on the piano through playing by ear, strong core foundation of rhythm, melody & harmony, using the chord-based system.

 I will also incorporate to teach voice for those who are interested in singing while, by doing creative project playnning the piano, to achieve the wholesome experience of both worldsand coaching..

-I teach non traditional but practical piano to play popular music you love
+I teach non traditional but practical piano to play popular music you love.